Last Updated on by

 - Make a ‘before bed’ toner, to be used after cleansing each and every night, until your acne is gone.
 Here are the ingredients: 1/3 cup distilled water, 5 Tb rubbing alcohol, 5 Tb hydrogen peroxide, 2 Tb fresh lemon juice, and 60 drops eucalyptus oil.
 Shake well to blend.
 (The alcohol will keep the lemon juice, so there is no need to refrigerate.)
 You can use every time you cleanse, provided you use a high SPF sunscreen before going outdoors.
 Lemon juice and sunlight are not a good combination on already troubled skin.
 And remember, always let the toner dry on your skin before applying moisturizer.

 - Don’t skip the moisturizer.
 But make sure to always use an oil-free lotion or gel moisturizer for ‘sensitive’ skin and add 8-10 drops of tea tree essential oil per ounce.
 And always apply moisturizer before sunscreen.
 Sunscreen should always be the final step, a barrier.

 - Use an oil-free sunscreen specifically made for the face.
 Anything else is asking for trouble.
 Also, wait at least 30 minutes before going outdoors and refresh your sunscreen every three hours thereafter.
-The spray varieties are perfect for this, especially if you’re woman who wears cosmetics.
+The spray varieties are perfect for this, especially if you’re a woman who wears cosmetics.